 Why Study French in Washington DC

-For Work: The trade relationship between America and France has increased exponentially in the last few years, reaching $139 billion in revenue in 2017 according to Eurostat.
+Learn French for Work: The trade relationship between America and France has increased exponentially in the last few years, reaching $135 billion in revenue in 2020 according to Eurostat.
 Also, the bilateral investments between these two countries amount at least $268 billion, an impressive number that does not seem to be about to decrease.
 It is only natural, then, that those who seek to advance in their careers consider studying French.
 If you are interested in getting to know more about business opportunities for French speakers, you can visit the French American Chamber of Commerce on Reservoir Road.
 This organization has the objective of providing opportunities to the DC community and grow the network of its members.
 You may find it interesting to attend some of the events it hosts, aimed at connecting French and American businesspeople.
 If you are interested in working in France, you will be glad to know that the institution provides visa sponsorship services for Americans who want to travel to France.
 Another program you can take advantage of is Business France, organized by the French Embassy in Washington with the goal of supporting the international development of the French economy.
 You can find commercial partners in your target markets, so polish your French skills and pay them a visit!

-For Social and Food: Those who love socializing while speaking the language may join one of the more than 10 MeetUp Groups, the most popular of them being the French Meetup and Afternoon French Conversation in Metropolitan DC.
+Learn French for Social: Those who love socializing while speaking the language may join one of the more than 10 MeetUp Groups, the most popular of them being the French Meetup and Afternoon French Conversation in Metropolitan DC.
 With more than 4,200 members, it focuses on enhancing the French learning experience while having a glass of wine or juice every Thursday.
 Tasting culinary delights of French origin with friends is also possible in Washington DC.
 This city has a great variety of cafés and restaurants that offer French-inspired dishes and drinks.
 You can visit the Bourbon Coffee on L Street to have some croissants, or Le Diplomate, on 14th Street, to sample a salade niçoise for lunch.
 After taking some French lessons with Language Trainers, you won’t have to ask the waiter to translate the name of the dishes for you.
 Bon Appétit!